personium/website/src/en/apiref/2A7_Unlink_Rule.md

+---
+id: 2A7_Unlink_Rule
+title: Unlink Rule with other objects
-# Unlink Rule with other objects
+sidebar_label: Unlink Rule with other objects
+---
 ## Overview

 Release the link with Box linked from Rule.